-Name Button Description S Button 5 A function button that provides a shortcut for capturing a screen image.
+Name Button Description S (Shortcut) Button L?
+A function button that provides a shortcut for capturing a screen image.
 Directional Buttons Moves the cursor or highlight on the display screen up, down, right, or left.
-Enter Button • Selects a highlighted item or returns the display to the previous screen.
-Camera Button Operates the built-in camera.
+Enter Button Ð Selects a highlighted item or returns the display to the previous screen.
+Camera Button Ð Operates the built-in camera.
 Press once to open the application.
 The button then acts as a shutter to take a photograph of what is visible on the screen.
+See Camera Operation on page 20.
 Keyboard Button Opens or closes the virtual keyboard.
 Brightness Button Increases the screen backlighting in seven incremental steps, then returns to the lowest setting and repeats.
-Power Button Ф Turns the Diagnostic Tool on and off.
+Power Button Φ Turns the diagnostic tool on and off.